esm-dev/modern-monaco/README.md

 ### Lazy Mode

-[monaco-editor-core](https://www.npmjs.com/package/monaco-editor-core) is a large module with extra CSS/Worker dependencies, not mention the `MonacoEnvironment` setup. esm-monaco provides a lazy but smart way to load the editor on demand.
-It pre-highlights code with Shiki while loading the `editor-core.js` in background.
+[monaco-editor](https://www.npmjs.com/package/monaco-editor) is a large module with extra CSS/Worker dependencies, not mention the `MonacoEnvironment` setup. esm-monaco provides a lazy but smart way to load the editor on demand, and it pre-highlights code with Shiki while loading the `editor-core.js` in background.

 ```html
 <monaco-editor></monaco-editor>